lizzypokerface/pytest-for-software-testing/README.md

   rich set of functionalities that help developers write robust test cases with minimal effort.

 - **Auto-discovery of Tests**
-  PyTest can automatically discover test files and test functions based on their naming conventions (e.g., files starting with `test_` or ending with `_test`).
+  PyTest can automatically discover test files and test functions based on their naming conventions (e.g., PyTest requires that your files be prefixed with `test_`, and all test classes should start with `Test`).
 This means you don't need to explicitly register your tests or maintain a test registry.
 It simplifies test execution by allowing you to run all tests in your project with a single command.

 - **Rich Assertion Introspection**
   When a test fails in PyTest, it provides a detailed and clear breakdown of why it failed.
 This includes the values